Person arrested in Williams in connection to forged prescription

-One person has been arrested in connection to a forged prescription at a Williams pharmacy.
+One person was arrested last week in connection to forging a false prescription at a Williams pharmacy.

 “Upon receiving the prescription, the pharmacist phoned the doctor listed on the prescription and learned that it was forged and the doctor did not prescribe the medication,” said Miller.